beingfranklin/blog/_posts/2019-02-02-Changing-the-DNS-Service-to-1.1.1.1!!.md

 ## Speed?

 According to the [official website](http://1.1.1.1) they are said to be leading than many of the other prominent players.
 Many people had various opinions about this.
-This [blog post](https://medium.com/@nykolas.z/dns-resolvers-performance-compared-cloudflare-x-google-x-quad9-x-opendns-149e803734e5)
+This [blog post](https://medium.com/@nykolas.z/dns-resolvers-performance-compared-cloudflare-x-google-x-quad9-x-opendns-149e803734e5) explains the speed differences

 ## Setting it Up

 ![Screenshot 2019-02-01 at 8.41.13 AM.png]({{site.baseurl}}/_posts/Screenshot 2019-02-01 at 8.41.13 AM.png)

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.